mamedev/mame/docs/source/commandline/commandline-all.rst

     system has a higher framerate than your host display, emulated frames will be dropped periodically resulting in motion judder.

-    You should only need to turn this on in windowed mode.
+    On Windows, you should only need to turn this on in windowed mode.
 In full screen mode, it is only needed if **-triplebuffer** does not remove the tearing, in which case you should use **-notriplebuffer -waitvsync**.

     Note that SDL-based MAME support for this option depends entirely on your operating system and video drivers; in general it will not work in windowed